If you’re looking for the best Pennsylvania state parks for camping, scenery, and dog-friendly hiking adventures, this list is a great place to start!

 Before you go home, save some energy to stop at Clear Creek, just 11 miles east of Cook Forest.
 Take a walk along the Ox Shoe Trail to learn the logging history of the area.

-Do you recommend any PA State Parks we haven’t visited yet?
-You can find a complete breakdown of the PA state parks located in each region here, totaling 121 Pennsylvania State Parks in 61 of 67 counties with 283,000 acres to enjoy!
+Pennsylvania is packed with incredible state parks, and narrowing it down to just five wasn’t easy!
+You can find a complete breakdown of the PA state parks located in each region here, totaling 124 Pennsylvania State Parks in 62 of 67 counties with over 300,000 acres to enjoy!